vivaria/edisonrul.ing/README.md

 *   The (1) mandatory Trigger Effect activates in Substep 3 - Before Damage Calculation.
     *   This effect activates after Set monsters are Flipped face-up (in Substep 2).
     *   A Set Flip Monster's Flip Effect will activate and resolve normally in Substep 6 - Resolve Effects.
-        *   A Set "Nightmare Penguin's" effect will still activate if attacked by Ehren \[[REF1](https://www.pojo.biz/board/showthread.php?t=554985), [REF2](https://www.pojo.biz/board/showthread.php?t=980131)\].
+        *   A Set "Nightmare Penguin"'s effect will still activate if attacked by Ehren \[[REF1](https://www.pojo.biz/board/showthread.php?t=554985), [REF2](https://www.pojo.biz/board/showthread.php?t=980131)\].
     *   When this effect is applied, Substep 4 - Damage Calculation does not occur.
     *   This effect will not activate if Ehren leaves the field earlier in the Damage Step.
-        *   Ex: "Sasuke Samurai #4's" effect destroys Ehren in Substep 1 - Start of the Damage Step.
+        *   Ex: "Sasuke Samurai #4"'s effect destroys Ehren in Substep 1 - Start of the Damage Step.
 *   The (2) mandatory Trigger Effect must resolve (even if the effect is negated) before the turn can end.
     *   If you do not have enough cards to send to the Graveyard remaining in your Deck when resolving this effect, all cards remaining in your Deck are sent to the Graveyard.
     *   If the activation of this effect is negated by "Light and Darkness Dragon," it will activate again in the same End Phase \[[REF](http://duelistgroundz.com/index.php?/topic/137855-end-phase-mandatory-trigger-effects/)\].